portal-cornell/demo2code/README.md

 We are finalizing the codebase, and we are excited to share our data and code with you soon!

-In the meantime, please check out our project page and our novel customizable multi-task cooking environment **Robotouille**!
+In the meantime, please check out our project page and **our novel customizable multi-task cooking environment: [Robotouille](https://github.com/portal-cornell/robotouille/)**!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>